 Each sweep comes in a 5 second and a 10 sec. version.
 Additionally, a 10 sec. exponential sweep which only goes up to 1600Hz is available.
 This sweep is especially suitable for testing (sub)woofers.

 These are the same sweeps as above, except they have a constant amplitude.
 BEWARE: this means that the power of the sound wave increases with the square of the frequency, even though the power of the electrical signal remains constant!
 In practice this means you can damage your ears by playing these files too loud.
 Also, if you would play these sweeps on 50W RMS multi-way speakers, for instance, at such a volume that they start out at 50W RMS, the tweeters risk burning out.
 The reason is that multi-way speaker setups are designed with the typical 1/f power spectrum in mind, meaning that the tweeters will have a smaller absolute power rating than the woofers.
 It would be useless to design the tweeters to handle the same amplitude sine wave as the woofers, because this should never happen.
 It will only happen if music is played so loud that the amplifier clips excessively, causing a compression of the sound which pushes the high-frequency content beyond the typical 1/f distribution.
 And that's why tweeters often burn out first in abused speaker systems.
 The 1/f power spectrum is also one of the reasons behind the 10dB boost for the LFE channel in 5.1 surround systems.

-For most people these sweeps are useless, you should use the 1/f sweeps instead.
+For most people these sweeps are useless and dangerous, you should use the 1/f sweeps instead.
 Only download and use these sweeps if you know what you're doing.